The generalised scaling function: a systematic study: Systematorics

 and

 We end up with (we divide by $p$ for future convenience)

-Let us now use this result in order to write in a more convenient way both the normalization condition (\ref{normale}) and the forcing term (\ref{forcrn}).
+Let us now use this result in order to write in a more convenient way both the normalization conditions (\ref{normale}) and the forcing term (\ref{forcrn}).
 We begin with the analysis of $\Lambda_n(p)$ in order to put it in a more suitable form.
-Some elementary manipulations bring it to the form
+Some elementary manipulations give the formula

 with

 The forcing term and the normalization conditions have a common structure

 where